 While you may feel like your mammaries are drier than the Sahara desert once baby has done a milk marathon, the fact is they are never empty.
 They’re making milk ALL of the time.
 Texan Alyse Ogletree certainly had no issues on the supply score: she holds the world record for most breastmilk donated.
 53,081 ounces to be precise – that’s 2,654 Starbucks ventis!

 10. Don’t beat yourself up about how you feed your baby

-For some, breastfeeding alone, or even at all just isn’t the best option.
-Listen to your instincts and consult your pediatrician about your feeding routine.
-What’s important is that you’re doing what’s best for you and your baby – fed is best!
+For some, breastfeeding alone, or even at all, just isn’t the best option.
+Listen to your instincts and consult your paediatrician about your feeding routine.
+What’s important is that you’re doing what’s best for you and your baby.
+Fed is best!

 An psst – here’s what the HoneyKids mamas have to say about breastfeeding!

 Breastfeeding ain't easy ❌Yet for some reason, no one tells you about the pain, the struggles, or the judgement (oh, the judgement!)
 So this week, the HoneyKids mums are getting real about breastfeeding, with help from the lovely Jillian Kimberly Lim from Kiss92 and Liz Thomas from Support Breastfeeding: Ittasteslikelove! 💕Got your own breastfeeding story to tell?
 Let us know in the comments! 👇#HoneykidsAsia#WorldBreastfeedingAwarenessMonth